 History

-Chapel of St. Deniol was probably erected in the 12th century in the area of a small monastery dating back to the beginning of the 6th century.
-After the disappearance of the Celtic monastery, this place was taken by a group of nuns from Aconbury in Herefordshire.
-The monastery was dissolved by Henry VIII in 1534, its buildings became the residence of clergy of the local parish church, and the chapel with time fell into disrepair.
+Chapel of St. Deniol was probably built in the late 15th or early 16th century on the site of a small monastery dating back to the early 6th century.
+According to tradition, after the Celtic monastery disappeared, the site was occupied by a group of nuns from Aconbury in Herefordshire.
+Their monastery was dissolved by Henry VIII in 1534, and the buildings became the residence of the priests of the local parish church.
+The chapel eventually fell into disrepair.
+Along with the adjacent premises, it was converted into a fernery by the local landowner before 1870, but it later fell into disrepair again.

 Architecture